History of the Mulligan Tour: 27 Years of Southeast Michigan Golf League Excellence

 Creating the Central and Western Divisions (2005)

-As Southeast Michigan golf league membership expanded beyond Wayne County, the Mulligan Tour created its first regional divisions.
-The Central and Western divisions followed separate schedules while allowing members to play tournaments in either division—mirroring how PGA Tour pros compete in both American and European events.
+Critical expansion in Southeast Michigan golf league history: As membership exceeded 60 players spread across Wayne, Oakland, and Washtenaw counties, the Mulligan Tour created regional divisions.
+The Central and Western divisions followed separate schedules while allowing members to play tournaments in either division—mirroring how PGA Tour pros compete in multiple tours.

 Eastern Division Expansion (2010)